The settings and steps by which a new bespoke force field is generated is referred to as a fitting workflow within

 Optimization: Optimize the force field parameters into bespoke parameters that reproduce the quantum chemical data.

 BespokeFit uses OpenFF Fragmenter to fragment molecules.
-The fragmenter can be configured by subclasses of
+Fragmentation can be configured by subclasses of the titular

 Fragmenter class, which are accepted directly by BespokeFit.
-By default, a fragmentation scheme that
+By default, the fragmentation scheme aims to ensure

 The target schema also describes how strongly deviations from the reference data contributes to the overall loss